QC Event School Feature: Maxie Langworthy

 Congratulations on completing QC’s Event Planning course!
 What do you think the future holds for you and your business?

-Hopefully a successful career where I am able to quite my full time job and do something I love.
+Hopefully a successful career where I am able to quit my full-time job and do something I love.
 My dream is to open a venue one day, something all types of people can afford.
 Everyone deserves a place where they can enjoy their loved ones without having to break the budget.